pirl-lab/pirl-lab.github.io/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Researchers
-          - Principal Investigators
+          - Faculty
           - Grad Students
-          - Administration
+          - Undergrads
-          - Visitors
+          - Visiting Researchers
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true